petar-rusev/cities-ui/README.md

 ### Clone the cities-service repository and follow the instructions in its README to start the service locally.

 2. Start the Cities UI APP
-### Navigate to the cities-app directory withing the cities-ui project:
+### Navigate to the cities-app directory within the cities-ui project:
 ```sh
 cd cities-app
 ```